Tharul-J/Video-Downloader-Pro/README.md

 ## 🛠️ How It Works

 1. The extension scans the current webpage for video content.
-2. If a video is found, the Clip X icon becomes active.
+2. If a video is found, the Video Downloader Pro icon becomes active.
 3. Clicking the icon opens a popup with available quality options.
 4. User selects a resolution and downloads the video.